-Douglas Adams mentions in his essay “The little computer that Could” what he calls one of his favourite pieces of information;
+Douglas Adams mentions the myth about the Trans-Siberian railway in his essay “The little computer that Could” as one of his favourite pieces of information;

 “… there is a large kink in the Trans-Siberian Railway because when the tsar (I don’t know which tsar it was because I am not in my study at home, I’m leaning against something shamefully ugly in Michigan and there are no books) decreed that the Trans-Siberian railway should be built, he drew a line on a map with a ruler.
 The ruler had a nick in it.”
 (Douglas Adams, The salmon of Doubt, 2002)